-Common Terms and Definitions Term Definition Air Traffic Controller (ATCO) Human operator, responsible for directing air traffic through a volume of airspace in safe (i.e., maintain separation standards) and an efficient manner (i.e., expedite to flow of traffic, reducing delays and avoid inefficiencies in flow track miles).
+Common Terms and Definitions Term Definition Air Traffic Controller (ATCO) Human operator responsible for directing air traffic through a volume of airspace in safe (i.e., maintain separation standards) and an efficient manner (i.e., expedite to flow of traffic, reducing delays and avoid inefficiencies in flow track miles).
 Air Navigation Service Provider (ANSP) Organisation that provides the service of managing the aircraft in flight or on the maneuvering area of an airport and which is the legitimate holder of that responsibility.
 In this use case, NAV Portugal is the considered ANSP.
 Flight Information Region (FIR) A three-dimensional area in which aircraft are under control of usually a single authority (ANSP).
 Sometimes one or more FIRs have a combined upper area control and/or FIRs are split vertically into lower and upper sections.
 Airspace sector A three-dimensional geographical area within a FIR under control by a single ATCO or multiple ATCOs (e.g., planner and executive controller).
-Commonly, a FIR is divided into multiple sectors.
+A FIR is commonly divided into multiple sectors.
+General Air Traffic (GAT) All aviation traffic conducted in adherence to the International Civil Aviation Organisation (ICAO) regulations.
+Flow Management Position (FMP) ANSP Unit responsible for sector capacity management